Frequently Asked Questions

 How do I apply to the program?

-Click the “Apply” button and complete the form.
+Click the “Apply” button in the top right hand corner of the page and complete the application form.

 What is a Full Stack Developer?

 A full stack developer is a person who has the skills to work on both the front-end and back-end portions of a web application, meaning they have the skills to do back-end coding work and front-end design work.

 What if I really want to apply for the FSD Program, but just can’t afford it?